Slipper Socks Double IPA

 Dry hopping is the process of adding hops to a beer which will impart more hop flavor and aroma in your beer.

-1. At day 14 of Fermentation, you will add the remaining Packets of Summit, Apollo, Centennial, Columbus, and Simcoe hops.
+1. At day 14 of Fermentation, you will add the remaining Packets ½ packets of Simcoe, Centennial hops, and the 1 & ½ packet of Columbus Hops.
 Using clean scissors open each packet of hops.
 Carefully remove the lid from your fermenter and dump the pellet hops in.
 Quickly close the lid.

 STEP 4: Bottling & Carbonating